rclee33/lee-assessment/content.md

 ## Guidelines

+As you work on your assignment, please keep the following in mind:

 Construct your PR to teach the author:
 - Make atomic commits.
 - Write your commit messages to show your rationale for edits.